Could low vitamin d in early pregnancy predict preeclampsia?

 Summary

-This study looked at whether low vitamin D levels in the first three months of pregnancy are linked to a higher chance of developing preeclampsia later on.
-Over 3,000 pregnant women in France had their vitamin D measured and were followed to see who developed preeclampsia.
-The goal was to understand how common vitamin D deficiency is and if it plays a role in this serious pregnancy condition.
+This study looked at whether low vitamin D levels in the first trimester of pregnancy are linked to developing preeclampsia later on.
+Researchers measured vitamin D in over 3,000 pregnant women in France.
+The goal was to understand how common vitamin D deficiency is and if it relates to preeclampsia risk.

 Get updates